 The cash value is basically an investment account inside of your straight life insurance policy.
 This account will grow according to a guaranteed rate over the course of the policy length.
 The rate of return will typically be large enough that when you turn 100, the cash value account will equal the value of the death benefit.
 At any point, you can use the cash value account for a variety of reasons, including:

-- Surrender Value - If you decide that you no longer want your policy, you can return it to the insurer and in return you will receive the cash value back.
+- Surrender value.
+If you decide that you no longer want your policy, you can return it to the insurer and in return receive the cash value back.

-- Loan Collateral - You can ask for a policy loan from your insurance company and use your cash value account as the collateral.
+- Loan collateral.
+You can ask for a policy loan from your insurance company and use your cash value account as collateral.
 The maximum you could borrow would be equal to the total value of the cash value in your life insurance policy.

 Simply put, the cash value represents the amount of money invested in your life insurance policy.
 This balance can be used in a variety of ways, but if you remove money from the policy it will subsequently be deducted from your death benefit.

 Pros and cons of straight life insurance

 A straight life policy can be a valuable life planning tool if you need long-term financial planning.
 Since the policy is designed to last your entire life, you will be able to maximize the cash value by holding onto the plan for a longer period.
-Straight life will not work well for short-term needs since it will often take decades before you will see reasonable investment returns from the cash value account.
+Straight life will not work well for short-term needs since it will often be decades before you see reasonable investment returns from the cash value account.

 For example, the average cost of a 20-year $100,000 term life insurance policy is $199 per year.
 When comparing this to whole life insurance, which can have premiums over $1,000 per year for a policy with $100,000 in coverage, it shows significant cost considerations between both policies.
 Therefore, if you need life insurance for periods shorter than 20 to 30 years, we would recommend a term policy.